-Yes, registration is mandatory.
-All new, degree-seeking undergraduate students entering in summer or fall must attend a Summer Registration session.
+Yes, registration is required.
+All new, degree-seeking undergraduate students entering in summer or fall must participate in a New Student Registration session.

 Although we don’t encourage you to change your registration day, you can reschedule using the same process you did when originally signing up.
 Once you give up your spot on your original day, it will become open for another student to take.
 You can’t hold reservations for multiple days.

-There are enough program days and capacity to accommodate all new freshmen and transfer students in all majors.
-However, if you’re unable to attend any of the available days listed, fill out our Conflict Form to explain your situation.
+There are enough program dates and capacity to accommodate all new freshmen and transfer students in all majors.
+However, if you’re unable to participate in any of the available days listed, fill out our Conflict Form to explain your situation.

 No, our staff and academic advisors prepare specifically for the students who have signed up each day.
-Since we have limited advising capacities and academic departments available on specific days, we won’t be able to accommodate walk-ins, and you’ll have to return on another day.
+Since we have limited advising capacities and academic departments available on specific days, we won’t be able to accommodate last-minute changes, and you’ll have to sign up for a different date.

 By completing your college homework and working with your advisor on your registration day, you’ll be able to predict your AP or IB test results.
 We also have required placement tests that will help determine your placement in the absence of AP results.
 If you need to adjust your schedule after receiving official AP results, you can do so by consulting with an academic advisor after arriving on campus in the fall.